The Barry Gibb Talk Show

 The sketch is characterized by Barry Gibb's accent as well as his falsetto voice, which he breaks into randomly while speaking, and his extremely short temper with his guests, usually political figures.
-Meanwhile, Robin provides lackluster answers to Barry's questions (usually "No. No, I don't.") as well as humorous backup for their call and response falsetto singing, particularly in the opening and closing credits.
+Meanwhile, Robin provides lackluster answers to Barry's questions (usually "No. No, I don't"). as well as humorous backup for their call and response falsetto singing, particularly in the opening and closing credits.

-The sketch uses the music of the Bee Gees' 1975 hit "Nights on Broadway" (with parody lyrics) as its theme.
+The sketch uses the music of the Bee Gees' 1975 song "Nights on Broadway" (with parody lyrics) as its theme.

 The real Barry and Robin Gibb joined Fallon and Timberlake to perform on the March 16, 2010, episode of Late Night with Jimmy Fallon.

 Robin died in 2012.
-On December 21, 2013, Barry Gibb and Madonna appeared in the sixth, and as of 2021, final episode of the sketch.
+On December 21, 2013, Barry Gibb and Madonna appeared in the sixth episode of the sketch.

 Episodes

 October 11, 2003

-Justin Timberlake hosted and performed as the musical guest on the premiere episode of The Barry Gibb Talk Show.
+Justin Timberlake hosted and performed as the musical guest on the episode containing the premiere of The Barry Gibb Talk Show.
 Barry's guests included Al Franken (played by Jeff Richards), Arianna Huffington (Rachel Dratch) and the then-Lieutenant Governor of California, Cruz Bustamante (Horatio Sanz).
 At the time, both Huffington and Bustamante were running for Governor of California amidst the recall election that eventually ousted Gray Davis.
 The show is memorable for Timberlake's inability to maintain a straight face during Fallon's rantings.
 He can be seen lowering his head occasionally in an attempt to disguise his laughter.
 This was the only Barry Gibb Talk Show sketch performed while Fallon was still a cast member.